- Tim Curley and Gary Schultz waive a court appearance scheduled for next week

 But McQueary said, "There's no question in my mind that I conveyed to (university officials) that I saw Jerry with a boy in the shower and that it was severe sexual acts going on and that it was wrong and over the line."

-Curley's attorney, Caroline Roberto, said after Friday's decision that McQueary continues to face credibility issues, while Schultz's attorney, Thomas Farrell, questioned why police were never alerted.
+Curley's attorney, Caroline Roberto, said after the December decision that McQueary has credibility issues, while Schultz's attorney, Thomas Farrell, questioned why police were never alerted.

 Sandusky, meanwhile, has pleaded not guilty to all charges while denying any sexual activity with his accusers.
 Regarding the 2002 incident in the showers, he has said that he and the boy were just "horsing around."